Throvn/desktop.js-starter/README.md

 djs bundle
 ```

-Needs to be started in teh project root.
+Needs to be started in the project root.
 Currently works only on macOS.
 Bundles the code together with the engine into an app bundle.
 The app bundle will be created inside of project root.